harshit9715/github-actions-aws-ecs-deploy/README.md

 - Go to github , click on actions
 - Create new workflow and select Deploy to Amazon ECS
-- Configure the settings and you are done
+- Configure the settings such as repo name, cluster name and service name and you are done